 "It must be wonderful to travel in such luxury," she said, her eyes staring dreamily at the carriage disappearing in the distance.

-François had heard grumblings of discontent from the patrons of the wine shop, accusations against the king and queen and their ministers, and as a poor man, he shared their resentment.
+François had heard grumblings of discontent from the patrons of the wine shop, accusations against the king and queen and their ministers, and as a poor man, he shared the other peasants' resentment.

 "I wish I lived like they did," Angelique declared.
-"I'd love to ride in that carriage, to have Madame Suzette make my clothes and to have servants wait on me.
-Wouldn't you like to be a duke or a marquis and live in a grand chateau instead of toiling your life away in a wine shop?"
+"How I would love to ride in such a fine carriage, to have Madame Suzette make my clothes and to have servants wait on me.
+Be honest, François, for all your talk of mistrusting the aristocracy, wouldn't you like to be a duke or a marquis and live in a grand chateau instead of toiling your life away in a wine shop?"

 "Be quiet!"
 Angelique cautioned.
 "Such talk will land you in prison."